Masks

 Transmissibility

 Influenza viruses are a lot less transmissible than Covid-19.
 Public health measures targeting Covid-19, including widespread mask wearing, were effective enough to cancel "flu season" and possibly even eradicate Influenza B Yamagata.
-One study showed that N95/KN95 masks reduced the risk of infection with Covid-19 by 83% under real-life conditions.
+One study showed that N95/KN95 masks reduced the risk of infection with Covid-19 by 83% in real-life settings.
 Masks work and help you to stop worrying about your personal health.

 Always using a face mask or respirator in indoor public settings was associated with lower adjusted odds of a positive test result compared with never wearing a face mask or respirator in these settings (adjusted odds ratio [aOR] = 0.44; 95% CI = 0.24-0.82).
 Among 534 participants who specified the type of face covering they typically used, wearing N95/KN95 respirators (aOR = 0.17; 95% CI = 0.05-0.64) or surgical masks (aOR = 0.34; 95% CI = 0.13-0.90) was associated with significantly lower adjusted odds of a positive test result compared with not wearing any face mask or respirator.